vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now we can use this struct for the name validation and we got rid of the bloated `NameViewModel`.
+Now we can use this struct for the name validation and we can get rid of the bloated `NameViewModel`.
 But I promised that it can be dynamic and that we can replicate the behavior.
 So let's create a `EmailValidation` and `PasswordValidation` the same way.

 ```swift
 struct EmailValidation: Validatable {